duracell80/MoodeRadio-Get/README.md

 ```
 $ sudo python build.py
-$ cd /mnt/SDCARD/_Stations (or open the fileshare)
+$ cd /mnt/SDCARD/_Stations/us/ca/sfo (for example)
+$ sudo chmod 755 *

 ```

 ![Screenshot](https://github.com/duracell80/MoodeRadio-Get/blob/master/packs/images/004.jpg?raw=true)

 # Add your station URLs and station logos
 Edit the m3u files to add your URLs in the file.
-Add your station logos following the filenaming convention stations-us-tn-bna.jpg for example so the names match up.
-When done make sure you are on the SDCARD for example ...
+Add your station logos following the filenaming convention stations-us-ca-sfo.jpg for example so the names match up.
+When done make sure you are on the SDCARD for example ... /mnt/SDCARD/_Stations/us/ca/sfo

-cd /mnt/SDCARD/_Stations/us/tn/bna

 ### To install all stations to Moode from a radio pack